rizwanminhas/scala-kinesis-producer/README.md

   `docker-compose up`
 2. Once the kinesis is running execute the `TestSyncProducer.scala`

-## How to onsume message via CLI to test the producer?
+## How to Consume message via CLI to test the producer?
 1. Install aws cli on your machine e.g. brew install awscli (Only need to do once).
 2. Get the ShardId:
     ```bash